-1.31 The Secretary of State may refund all or part of the charge.
-A refund will be paid to the debit or credit card the charge was paid with.
-In some cases, we may need to request a 'top-up' charge (that is, request an additional amount from you) if you have not paid the full amount that you owe.
+1.32 The Secretary of State may refund all or part of the charge.
+A refund will be paid to the debit or credit card the charge was paid with, unless you advise us of different payment arrangements.
+In some cases, we may need to request a (top-up" charge (that is, request an additional amount from you) if you have not paid the full amount that you owe.